 Frequently asked questions (FAQ)

 The Generali Employee Benefits (GEB) Network is one of the largest and most experienced networks and has been coordinating international employee benefits programmes for multinationals for more than 50 years.
 In keeping with Generali’s mission to be a trusted leader in international employee benefits, a dedicated strategic business unit (GEB) was established in Brussels, Belgium as a separate entity to serve as the worldwide head office for all international employee benefits operations.
+In 2019 the headquarter has moved to Luxembourg where GEB has set up a new branch.
 The GEB Network provides worldwide risk evaluation, full technical support, and central co-ordination of employee benefit plans to more than 1,500 international corporate clients.
 Through our team of International Benefits Specialists, we provide our clients with a prompt and personalised service that they expect.
 The GEB Network utilises a three-tiered approach (Central, Regional and Local) to provide high quality service to its Clients.
 This approach allows GEB to maintain a consistent, high standard of service locally and centrally.
-The GEB head office is supported by 12 regional offices: Brussels, London, Frankfurt, Prague, Parsippany, San Francisco, Atlanta, Miami, Dubai, Hong Kong, Singapore and Shanghai.
+The GEB head office is supported by regional offices worldwide: Luxembourg, London, Frankfurt, Prague, Parsippany, San Francisco, Atlanta, Hong Kong and Mumbai.
 The GEB Network is present in more than 120 countries with over 120 local insurers.
 The GEB Network is based entirely on reinsurance allowing the global portfolio’s risk to be transferred and managed centrally.
 The centralisation of risk allows for increased control over local service and activity, and permits GEB to offer flexible underwriting and financial terms and conditions to multinational Clients.

 All Generali owned insurers and correspondent Network insurers comply with the service standard requirements imposed by the GEB Head Office and are in line with local market standards.
 Each local insurer signs with GEB a Network Cooperation Agreement (NCA), a set of documents that outline the scope of the partnership between GEB and its local insurers in order to provide timely and accurate service to clients.
 The NCA includes a comprehensive set of service deliverables which each local insurer shall guarantee to GEB clients at local level, as well as deliverables pertaining to the relationship between each local insurer and GEB.
 Through the NCA, GEB’s commitment as a customer services enabler is brought to a higher level of quality, timeliness and accountability over the widest possible key performance indicators at local and central level, which are incorporated in a bespoke Service Level Agreement for GEB clients.
 Additionally, GEB Regional and Area managers regularly visit our local Network partners, at least on a quarterly basis, to monitor the reinsured business and to identify and address local servicing issues with our clients and intervene when necessary.